monalabs/mona-sdk/README.md

 Same services as the regular client are provided in a non-blocking version in the AsyncClient, in order to give you the option to embed the code you write using this package with asyncIO code.

-Everything described for the regular client applies also to the AsyncClient, with these additions:

-- **Methods names:**
-  - Each method of the AsyncClient in its async form gets an "_async" suffix (for example, export turns to export_async, export_batch turns to export_batch_async, etc.)
-- **Client parameters:**
+**AsyncClient Constructor parameters:**
   - event_loop (_UnixSelctorEventLoop): (optional) The event loop that will manage the threads.
+If not provided, a default is used.
   - executor (TreadPoolExecutor): (optional) The executor the will manage the thread pool.

-- **Methods keyword parameters:**
+If not provided, a default is used.

+When using AsyncClient, while all the regular (synchronous) client functions are still supported, you can simply add "_async" suffix to any function (e.g export_async() instead of export(); export_batch_async() instead of export_batch() etc).
+The async version of the methods accept the same parameter as the synchronous version, in addition to the following parameters:
   - event_loop (_UnixSelctorEventLoop): (optional) The same as above, but in the method level.
+This overrides the event loop provided for the AsyncClient constructor.
   - executor (TreadPoolExecutor): (optional) The same as above, but in the method level.

-- As you might noticed, you can provide the event loop and executor in the AsyncClient initiation level and the method call level.
-In a method call, if provided, the ones from the method level will be used.
-If not provided, the ones given in the AsyncClient initiation will be taken.
-Otherwise, defaults will be used.
+This overrides the executor provided for the AsyncClient constructor.

 **An example for using export_batch_async to send data to Mona asynchronously**: